 Young and old alike will relish the blue waters and fine sand of Tranaun and Curraun.

-When visiting Inishturk a trip to the Community Club is a must.
+When visiting Inishturk a trip to the Community Centre is a must.
 The setting has been described as “The pub with the best view in Europe”.

 You will enjoy the full island experience if you round your trip to Inishturk off with a pint of Guinness and an hour or two of ceoil agus craic in the community club.